Families of jets of arc type and higher (co)dimensional Du Val singularities: Families of jets of arc type

 \begin{lemma} If $m \ge \m + \n$, then for every non-degenerate irreducible component $C$ of $X_\infty^\S$ there exists a unique irreducible component $D$ of $X_m^\S$ such that $\ff_m(C) \subset D$. \end{lemma}

 \begin{proof} We proceed by contradiction and assume that there exists an integer $m \ge \m + \n$ and a non-degenerate irreducible component $C$ of $X_\infty^\S$ such that $\ff_m(C)$ is contained in the intersection of two distinct irreducible components $D$ and $D'$ of $X_m^\S$.
-Whatever the value of $m$, we can find another integer $n$ such that \begin{enumerate} \item $n \ge \n$ and \item $2n \ge m \ge \m + n$. \end{enumerate}
+Whatever the value of $m$, we can find another integer $n$ such that \begin{enumerate} \item $n \ge \n$ and \item $2n \ge m \ge \m + n$. \end{enumerate} A choice of $n$ can be made by setting $n = \n + k$ where $k$ is defined by $m = \m + \n + k$.

 Let $\a \in C$, $\b \in D$ and $\b' \in D'$ denote the respective generic points, and let $\a_n = \ff_n(\a)$, $\b_n = \p_{m,n}(\b)$, and $\b_n' = \p_{m,n}(\b')$ be their images in $X_n$.
 Note that both $\b_n$ and $\b_n'$ specialize to $\a_n$.
 Since $\ord_\a(\Jac_X) \le \m \le n$, we have